 - Move your head (up/down) and arms (forward/backward) in unison throughout the entire range of motion.
 This helps ensure you don’t move the weight with your arms instead of your neck.

-- I've seen some people do this exercise without using a towel between the plate and your head.
-However, I highly recommend using a towel -- It's especially important if:
+- I’ve seen some people do this exercise without using a towel between the plate and their head.
+However, I highly recommend using a towel — It’s especially important if:

-- you workout at a commercial gym, to avoid getting everyone's germs your head/face, and/or...
+- you workout at a commercial gym, to avoid getting everyone’s germs on your head/face, and/or…

 - You’ll know you’ve hit the bottom of the range of motion when you feel mild to moderate stretches in the sternocleidomastoids and upper abdominals.